Cappadox/itucsdb1507/docs/installation/index.rst

 Installation Guide
 ==================

 American Football Database Project coded in Python using *Flask* web framework.
+In this part installation instructions of our project will be given.